 …Sometimes I cope well and manage this well but other times I have ignored the signs and ‘powered through’ only then to be hit with a bout of chronic fatigue.

 I don’t need to tell you that fatigue can be the most debilitating, isolating, and frustrating issue to cope with and manage effectively, its invisibility making it ten times worse.

 When fatigue hits all my MS symptoms coming racing to the front of my health.
 I can’t function, I experience brain fog, a lack of focus on the most basic of tasks, feel that gravity is pushing me down, dragging my arms and legs, am unable to hold my head up, unable to hold a conversation and no amount of sleep reduces the symptoms.
 I am forced to live like a zombie for as long as it takes for the symptoms to lift.

-Having MS, or any other chronic illness, forces you to focus on your health and make your well being a priority, but it also meant that I blamed my MS for my fatigue, after all fatigue is a symptom of MS. I just thought, “I will show you MS” “you won’t beat me”, and so I powered on through until my body forced me to stop.
-I would then feel weak for failing, I wasn’t good enough, other people can live a normal life, why can’t I, I judged myself as ‘weak’ and that I was letting everyone around me down.
+Having MS, or any other chronic illness, forces you to focus on your health but it also meant that I blamed my MS for my fatigue, after all fatigue is a symptom of MS. I just thought, “I will show you MS” “you won’t beat me”, and so I powered on through until my body forced me to stop.
+I would then feel weak for failing, I wasn’t good enough, other people can live a normal life, why can’t I?
+I judged myself as ‘weak’ and that I was letting everyone around me down.

 So what changed?